Skip to Content

 How it works

-Both entrypoints instantiate the same Vision model:
+Both entrypoints instantiate the same Vision model, a RemoteLlm configured for GPT-4o with an image-analyst system prompt:

-model Vision(const openai_key: string) : RemoteLlm { backend = "openai" model = "gpt-4o" system = "You are an expert image analyst.
-Describe images clearly and in detail." }
+model Vision(const openai_key: string) : RemoteLlm { backend = "openai" api_key = |wrap<string>(openai_key) base_url = "" model = "gpt-4o" system = "You are an expert image analyst.
+Describe images clearly and in detail." max_tokens = |wrap<u64>(512) temperature = _ top_p = _ timeout = _ }

-main — CLI entrypoint
+main: CLI entrypoint

-See in Compositeur Studio
+main treatment diagram See in Compositeur Studio

-server — HTTP entrypoint
+server: HTTP entrypoint

-See in Compositeur Studio
+server treatment diagram See in Compositeur Studio

-The handleDescribe sub-treatment uses a JavaScriptEngine model (PromptBuilder) to parse the JSON body and build the prompt dynamically.
-This is more flexible than a fixed format string when the input structure may vary.
+The handleDescribe sub-treatment uses a JavaScriptEngine model (PromptBuilder) to parse the JSON body and build the prompt dynamically:

 tryToString<Json>() extracts a plain string from the JSON result with an Option<string> return, which unwrapOr<string>(default="") then resolves to a safe fallback.
+The PromptBuilder model is compiled once at startup and shared across all request tracks.

 Dependencies